But Did We Make It Sexy?

 Last year, in an effort to gain attention and look at some cultural realities, I pulled some blunt lyrics from five gritty, popular songs on sex and had students come forward to do a solo “dramatic reading.”
 Honestly, my hope was the relevance of the songs and a look at the lyrics would create some discomfort that we could talk about as an entry to the Scripture that evening.
 But the opposite happened: everyone started singing the songs with no embarrassment!
 I’m not sure we ever really landed the point I wanted to teach that night.
 I walked away with my own discomfort: in trying to make the message sexy, did I just sell it out?

 By now we know that our message and medium are intertwined – so much so that the medium becomes the message.
 How you say something fundamentally shapes what you say.
 It’s just as true for our teaching on sexuality.
 On Christianity Today’s website, Sarah Pulliam Bailey posts an interview with Christine Gardner, author of Making Chastity Sexy: The Rhetoric of Evangelical Abstinence Campaign.
-(The link takes you to the print view of the article for easy reading: once there, you can follow the links to the article’s original context).
 She talks about the difference between some American and African programs in terms of both what they call students to and how they appeal to them.
 In the short interview (I want to order the book), Gardner seems fair, critical, and points in some promising directions.
 Read it!

 She ends with this zinger: